ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

 ### Data Structure and Interface

-The best solution to solve the API of the wafermap is to use parts of both of the proposed methods mentioned in the next section.
-This means using Apache Arrow as the wafer component API and Typed Arrays for their iterating performance and transferability to worker threads.
+The best solution to solve the API of the wafermap is to use Apache Arrow as the wafer component API, and Typed Arrays as teh worker API for their iterating performance and transferability to worker threads.

 The Public API will be the following: